-- B Clark (ed) Family Law Service Butterworths: Durban. - PJ Visser and JM Potgieter Introduction to Family Law 2 ed (1998) Juta & Co.
-Ltd: Cape Town. - PJ Visser and JM Potgieter Family Law: Cases and Materials (1994) Juta & Co.
-Ltd: Cape Town.
+- B Clark (ed) Family Law Service Butterworths: Durban. - A Skelton (ed) Family Law in South Africa (2010) Oxford University Press: Cape Town.

 On occasion, students may also be referred to journal articles on aspects of the course content.
 These may be found in the library (where indicated, students will be able to access journal articles electronically).
 Students are encouraged to utilise all the available library resources and to familiarise themselves with the relevant texts on the Law of Life Partnerships by browsing through the shelves in the library and visiting electronic resources such as Hein-on-Line and JSTOR.